paulhedlund/WAB2018spring/Exercises/widget2.md

     ![](img/ex2/widg2_pc4.png)

 7) Part of the ArcGIS JavaScript API framework is something called AMD (Asynchronous Module Definition).
-Part of the AMD process is adding ESRI libraries ins declarative process.
+Part of the AMD process is adding ESRI libraries in the declarative process.
 Add the following code to the top of the **widget.js** file underneath the ‘jimu/BaseWidget’ item in define.

     ![](img/ex2/widg2_pc5.png)